- Tax agent services regime

-- large proprietary company or a small proprietary company (only if at least 5 per cent of shareholders have given a direction to prepare a financial report and to have it audited), or
+- small proprietary company (only if at least 5 per cent of shareholders have given a direction to prepare a financial report and to have it audited)

 - an incorporated association (thresholds vary for associations incorporated under state or territory legislation).

 The auditor may also be an Authorised Audit Company or an Audit Firm with at least one member who is an RCA and who is normally a resident of Australia.

 An individual seeking to register as a company auditor must be registered with ASIC.

 If a partnership is appointed auditor of a company registered in Australia, all the partners who are registered company auditors are deemed to be appointed, under section 324AB of the Act.
 Audit firms (partnerships) do not need to be formally registered with ASIC, but at least one member of the firm must be a registered company auditor.

 There are considerable variations when it comes to who can undertake audits of non-corporations law entities, such as incorporated or unincorporated entities.
 It depends on a number of factors.
 Some companies limited by guarantee, incorporated associations and charities are permitted to have a review rather than an audit of their financial report.